Which country is cheaper, Portugal or Greece?

 Mykonos: Like most things on the island, food is expensive, but its also very good.
 Make sure you try the louza sausage, kopanisti cheese, and melopita pie.

-See also Cheap Food and Wine Tours of Santorini.
+See also The Best Cheap Wine Tours of Santorini.

-Eating is part of the travel experience when you visit Portugal.
+Portugal has a huge number of terrific restaurants.
 As a coastal nation, seafood here is fantastic, but it's not the only type of cuisine available.
 Popular traditional dishes begin with the small but famous custard tart known as Pastel de Nata.
 It's easy to get them at bakeries and street vendors.
 If fish is what you're after, try the bacalhau (salted cod), or any of the other terrific cod dishes such as a bras where it is mixed in with potatoes and eggs in a casserole.
 It's also popular to have cod (or other fish) fried, sautéed, or boiled along with potatoes and other veggies.
 Octopus is another favorite which you should try, as it's usually boiled or steamed and served with olive oil and potatoes.
 If you seek land food, try the Iberian black pork, the duck rice, or the Francesinha, which is a meat and cheese sandwich with an interesting variety of ham and pork.
 In addition to the traditional dishes, you'll find plenty of other European cuisines in restaurants around the nation, as well as global dishes.
 So, there's something for everyone.
 The local breads and cheeses are terrific, and it's quite easy to grab a breakfast at a local bakery or sit down for an affordable, casual, and delicious meal almost anywhere in Portugal.

-Portugal has a large number of nightlife venues.
+The people in Portugal know how to have a good time.
 Lisbon and Porto both have very active nightlife scenes.
 In Lisbon, the city center is full of bars and nightclubs that come alive after the crowds enjoy dinner at a variety of restaurants and cafes.
 Theater productions are also popular in Lisbon.
 In Porto, you'll find plenty of activities centered around wine and port, naturally.
 Also, the city center here has a large number of bars and dance clubs.
 The downtown area of Porto has seen a significant resurgence of bars and clubs at night in recent years.
 Other smaller cities, especially around resort areas, can have a vibrant nightlife scene, especially during the busy summer months.

 Albufeira: It's probably the most infamous party destination in the Algarve and it won't disappoint.
 During the peak summer months you'll find the streets around the popular "Strip" filled with tourists and party-goers.
 There are hen and stag parties, backpackers, and drunken travelers out for a good time.
 The Strip has become so popular that there are now bars and clubs on the adjacent streets as well.
 If you're not staying in the area, you'll likely want to take a taxi, as it's a couple kilometers outside of the town center.

-Greece is generally a quiet destination but there are options around.
+Greece doesn't have the most active nightlife scene.
 Athens has a popular nightlife scene as it's a large and diverse city.
 You'll find a mix of bars, pubs, nightclubs, theater productions, and restaurants to match whatever type of mood or experience you're looking for.
 The Gazi neighborhood offers multiple dance clubs that go late into the morning hours.
 The Monastiraki neighborhood also has a nice mix of bars and clubs, too.
 On the islands, you'll find mostly smaller towns that offer a handful of bars open late into the evening, but they are around.

 Athens: There are all-night dance clubs as well as local bars and chill live music venues.